PocketCoder/moneyflow/README.md

 Ignore the minutiae and focus on the big picture.
 Spot trends over time and make informed decisions for your financial future.

+## NOT PRODUCTION READY

+This is a work in progress.
+It's not ready for production use.

 ## Features

 - Log balances of your accounts periodically